Sunday, February 19, 2012

 of Wyoming basketball game.

-Push-ups, I will do between 175 and 250.
-Sit ups, I do a minimum of 300 and periodically do as many as 1200 (I quit at this number only because situps get boring after so many.
+When I do push-ups, I do between 100 and 250.
+Sit ups, I do a minimum of 300 and periodically have done as many as 1200 (I quit at this number only because sit ups get boring).
 Not too long ago, while teaching at my dojo in Mesa Arizona across the street from Gilbert and Chandler, Arizona, I had a visitor from Florida who had trained in martial arts elsewhere.
 He and a young lady were watching as we warmed up.
 At the beginning of the class, we often do a set of 20 push ups and 30 to 50 sit ups.
 I was told after the class by our visitors that they thought it was entertaining that an older person with gray hair (me), was doing these exercises at ease, while my students (nearly all younger than me) were struggling.
+This is because I practice sit ups and push ups so often.

 Two of my favorite all time martial artists at